Which one comes out on top?

 Whoever does righteousness, whether male or female, while he is a believer – We will surely cause him to live a good life, and We will surely give them their reward [in the Hereafter] according to the best of what they used to do.

 The gender dynamic that Muslims should strive for is complementarity; each doing the job that best suits our inherent natures.
 We should not strive to compete for the same gender role, because not only does that leave certain tasks in the dust, it also causes undue competition and friction in what is supposed to be a union for the sake of peace and comfort.
 A man should be able to depend on his wife for maintaining his home and children, and a woman should be able to depend on her husband to provide them with financial security and protection.
-If a man wants to help take care of the home and children, and a woman wants to help with the finances, then there is nothing wrong with that as long as the division of labor makes sense practically.
+If a man wants to help take care of the home and children, and a woman wants to help with the finances, then that can be acceptable as long as the division of labor makes sense practically.
 If the primary objective is compromised, and the family suffers for the sake of a spouse’s personal ambition regardless of gender, then this is against the entire point of marriage – the maintenance of a stable household.
 Together, men and women are shared in moral responsibility.

 The believing men and believing women are allies of one another.
 They enjoin what is right and forbid what is wrong and establish prayer and give zakah and obey Allah and His Messenger.
 Those – Allah will have mercy upon them.
 Indeed, Allah is Exalted in Might and Wise.